Berdir/userpoints/README.txt

 This module is useful in providing an incentive for users to participate in the site, and be more active.

+A transaction log is created for each event.
+The log is viewable by the admin.

+Points can be moderated, i.e. approval can be done by the admin at a later time.

 Initally sponsored by: http://artalyst.com